AOSC-Tracking/bigsh0t/README.md

  * **Yaw / Pitch / Roll: Smoothing**: The number of frames to use to smooth out the shakes.
 The higher the value, the slower the camera will follow any intended motion.

  * **Yaw / Pitch / Roll: Time Bias**: Shift the frames used to smooth out the shakes relative to the stabilized frame.
 A value less than zero will give more weight to past frames, and the camera will seem to lag behind intended movement.
 A value greater than zero will give more weight to future frames, and the camera will appear to move ahead of the intended camera movement.
 A value of zero should make the camera follow the intended path.

+### Zenith Correction

+Stabilizes 360 footage using the orientation sensor data in the video file.
+Currently it can

+#### Parameters

+ * **File**: Path to file that will be used to store the analysis data.

+ * **Start Offset**: The offset into the stabilization file that corresponds to the start of this clip.
+Press the **Undo** button to set it from Shotcut timeline.
+For example, if you have a 30 second clip, analyze it all, and then split it into three clips of 10 seconds each, then the start offsets should be 0s, 10s, and 20s.

+ * **Interpolation**: Output quality.

+ * **Yaw: Smooth yaw**: If checked, the yaw orientation data will not be applied as-is.
+Instead the footage will follow the yaw movement of the camera so that the view will be "ahead" of the camera.
+Check this if you just want the footage to be zenith corrected in the pitch and roll axis.

+ * **Yaw: Smoothing**: The number of frames to use to smooth the yaw movement.
+The higher the value, the slower the camera will follow any intended motion.

+ * **Yaw: Time Bias**: Shift the frames used to smooth out the shakes relative to the stabilized frame.
+A value less than zero will give more weight to past frames, and the camera will seem to lag behind intended movement.
+A value greater than zero will give more weight to future frames, and the camera will appear to move ahead of the intended camera movement.
+A value of zero should make the camera follow the intended path.